fergascod/Bird-song-learner/README.md

 # Bird Song Learner
-This project consists in designing an application that allows its users to practice their bird identification skills using the xeno-canto API: https://www.xeno-canto.org/explore/api.
+This project consists in designing an application that allows its users to practice their bird identification skills using the [xeno-canto API](https://www.xeno-canto.org/explore/api).

-List of birds from SEO birdlife: https://seo.org/listaavesdeespana/
+List of used Spanish birds from SEO birdlife can be found [here](https://seo.org/listaavesdeespana/) and Catalan bird names [here](http://www.rarebirds.cat/catalan-bird-list-ocells-de-catalunya-2020/).

-Catalan bird names from: http://www.rarebirds.cat/catalan-bird-list-ocells-de-catalunya-2020/.
-Copied the HTML table and converted it to a csv file using https://www.convertcsv.com/html-table-to-csv.htm.

 ## REQUIRED MODULES